Management and Maintenance of High Performance Liquid Chromatography(HPLC) column

 For columns that have really failed, make a record of decommissioning, do not discard them at will, and store them specially.
 If the packing of the currently used column needs to be filled, you can use the stored packing of the column.
 In the quality inspection department of the unit engaged in production, it can be used to detect the intermediates of the product for the column that has been used for a long time, and the efficiency is reduced.

-After each use of silica gel, alumina, and polar bonded phase chromatographic columns, flush them with a solvent such as dichloromethane or n-hexane at a low flow rate for a long time; for the bonded phase silica gel chromatographic columns, ion-exchange chromatography columns and gel chromatographic columns, first rinse with distilled water, then with methanol, and then with a solution of methanol and distilled water mixed in a certain ratio and rinse overnight.
+2.3.2 Routine treatment After each use of silica gel, alumina, and polar bonded phase chromatographic columns, flush them with a solvent such as dichloromethane or an n-hexane at a low flow rate for a long time; for the bonded phase silica gel chromatographic columns, ion-exchange chromatography columns, and gel chromatographic columns, first rinse with distilled water, then with methanol, and then with a solution of methanol and distilled water mixed in a certain ratio and rinse overnight.

 For the chromatographic column whose column efficiency has decreased after being used for a period of time, the following method can be used for regeneration.

-First, the column must be cleaned before it can be stored.
-If it stored in aqueous solvents or water, the column may cause the growth of the microorganisms.
+2.3.7 Column storage First, the column must be cleaned before it can be stored.
+If it is stored in aqueous solvents or water, the column may cause the growth of microorganisms.